OpenNews/opennews-website/what/community/datareview/index.md

 ### When can I apply?

 If you have a project that you think would be a good candidate for peer review, [tell us about it now](https://docs.google.com/forms/d/e/1FAIpQLSeigaV1wvZOcokMGbC7xVUG8B2dGwZxNgxWgAc8VW1612KVMg/viewform)!
-Applications will be open through Nov.
-1.
+Applications will be open through Oct.
+16.

 ### Does this cost anything?

 No, it’s free for you and your newsroom.
 OpenNews will pay a small thank-you stipend to your coach.

+### Who are the coaches?

+Our volunteer coaches come from a variety of backgrounds, disciplines, and sizes of organization.
+They’re all experts in data journalism; are familiar with analysis, reporting, and visualization; and are comfortable in spreadsheets as well as with languages like Python, R, and JavaScript.

 ### Will I get scooped?